JordanTranchina/hw2/README.md

 # hw1
  KIEI 451 - HW 1

  This is a website I created for the marketing purposes of my startup, PlantsAreUs.

-Check back later for more updates!
+ Netlify Link: